 Take advantage of the calm before the storm to protect your property against preventable damage.
-These simple tasks will help minimize the headache and cost of a storm’s aftermath if it hits your neighborhood, and you will be glad you took precautions ahead of the game.
+Follow these 3 tips to prepare for a storm before it hits to minimize the headache and cost of a storm’s aftermath.
+If it does hit your neighborhood, you will be glad you took precautions beforehand.

 1. Nail Loose Boards or Shingles